COVID-19 TERMS AND CONDITIONS

-If a confirmed student cancels prior to the published start of scheduled classes, Study Group will refund all monies paid, less any housing costs incurred by Study Group and the $3,000 tuition fee deposit.
+If a confirmed student cancels prior to the published start of scheduled classes, Study Group will refund all monies paid, less the $1,000 tuition fee deposit.

 If a confirmed student cancels prior to the published arrival date due to a documented, exceptional circumstance (e.g. bereavement, illness, etc.), a refund of the tuition fee deposit may be awarded at the discretion of Study Group on a case by case basis.
 Supporting documentation must be provided by the Student to Study Group by the first day of classes to be eligible for a refund.